Kelsey Egan: Filmmaking

 To gain experience in the industry, Egan decided to begin her career working both in front of the camera and on sets behind the scenes.
 She was a production assistant for the documentary Trumbo (2007) and the films I Am Legend (2007), Stop-Loss (2008), and Deception (2008), and a production coordinator for the films Mr. Bones 2: Back from the Past (2008) and Gugu and Andile (2008) as well as the Sky One series Strike Back (2011).
 She was a script supervisor for Neill Blomkamp's District 9 (2009).

 Egan's first short film Gargoyle, filmed in 2008, was nominated for Best Short Film at the 2010 South African Film and Television Awards.
 Her other short films include 21th Street (2010), Red Herring (2014), The Bull (2018), and The Fighter (2019).

 Egan was a VFX producer for the 2014 adaptation of The Giver and cast assistant on the sets of the films Eye in the Sky (2015) and The Dark Tower (2017).
 She wrote on seven episodes of the 2018 children's animated series Munki and Trunk as well as on the 2019 M-Net crime thriller miniseries Trackers.

 While The Fix was postponed, Egan began collaborating with screenwriter Emma Lungiswa de Wet on a slate of three "grounded" science fiction films for Local Motion Pictures.
 The first of the slate Glasshouse was written over Zoom during the COVID-19 lockdown and filmed on location in the Eastern Cape in late 2020.
 The film premiered at the 2021 Fantasia Film Festival, officially marking Egan's feature directorial debut, followed by a wide release in 2022.
 Glasshouse received six nominations at the South African Film and Television Awards that year, including Best Feature Film, winning five of them.

-Egan's upcoming titles include The Fix, Outer Edges, and the latter two films in her slate with Lungiswa de Wet.
+On October 31, 2024 Egan's sci-fi dystopian feature, The Fix was released on Showmax and set for wider international release on November 22.
+Other projects in development include Outer Edges, and the latter two films in her slate with Lungiswa de Wet.